 The last 10 years have brought enormous changes in a variety of technical fields, and ediscovery is no exception.
-Litigating a case today often involves reviewing thousands of documents—if not far more—ranging from CAD files to emails to social media posts, and understanding ediscovery is increasingly considered a basic lawyerly duty.
+Litigating a case today often involves reviewing thousands of documents—if not far more—ranging from CAD files to emails to social media posts, and understanding ediscovery and its related terminology is increasingly considered a basic lawyerly duty.

-Today, we’re assumed to know what ediscovery project managers and other experts mean when they talk about de-duping, de-NISTing, and batching, although to most people it’s like a foreign language you studied for a semester in college; recognizable but not understandable.
+Today, we’re assumed to know what ediscovery project managers and other experts mean when they use terms such as de-duping, de-NISTing, and batching.
+But to most people it’s like a foreign language you studied for a semester in college—recognizable but not understandable.

 Here are 10 ediscovery terms you should learn now if you want to keep up:

 Batch processing: This is simply the processing of a large amount of data, or multiple records, in a single step.

 Big data: This is a term used to describe the rapidly-growing collections of complex data sets that are hard to process using traditional database management tools.
 The positive side of big data is that more data generally means more interesting information, particularly once you’re using the right tools to analyze that data.

 De-duplication (de-duping): This is the process of removing from view—by either hiding or deleting—files that are largely or entirely duplicative of other files in your collection.
 This can, of course, save you a great deal of expense, but can be controversial if “duplicate” is loosely defined.

 De-NISTing: This refers to the removal of system files, program files, and other computer-generated data from your ediscovery collection.
 The name comes from the acronym for the National Institute for Standards and Technology, the curators of the master list of such files for reference purposes.